luisgg98/DSFiware-hackathon/assets/docs/README-apisix.md

   ```shell
   kubectl create ns apisix
   ```
-6. Customize the apisix values file
+6. Customize the Apisix values file
-For example, you can start enabling just the utils components activating the enabled flags for utils and deactivating it for the apisix component
+For example, you can start enabling just the utils components activating the enabled flags for utils and deactivating it for the Apisix component
     ```yaml
     utils:
       enabled: true